Evolution of ESG-focused DLT Research: An NLP Analysis of the Literature: Methodology

-Then, we applied a percentile-based filtering process to the corpus of publications based on the \ac{esg} and \ac{dlt} classified named entities within the corpus.
+We applied a percentile-based filtering process to the corpus of publications based on the \ac{esg} and \ac{dlt} classified named entities within the corpus.
 This method selects publications with substantial \ac{dlt} and \ac{esg} content, using a threshold percentile to exclude marginally relevant papers.
 Seed papers were included to maintain foundational references.
 The filtering is represented as:

-Where $F$ is the final set of papers, $P_i$ is an individual paper, $D(P_i)$ is the \ac{esg} and \ac{dlt} content density of a paper, $T$ is the threshold percentile, and $S$ is the set of seed papers.
-Content density $D(P_i)$ for each paper is calculated by the ratio of the number of \ac{dlt} and \ac{esg} relevant named entities ($N_{DLT}$ and $N_{ESG}$) to the total number of tokens $N(P_i)$ (\autoref{eq:entitiesDensity}):
+where $F$ is the final set of papers, $P_i$ is an individual paper, $N(P_i)$ represents the total token count for paper $i$ (with a minimum threshold at the \nth{10} percentile to exclude potentially corrupted or incomplete documents), $D_{DLT}(P_i)$ and $D_{ESG}(P_i)$ are the \ac{dlt} and \ac{esg} content densities respectively, and $S$ is the set of seed papers.
+We define the percentile cut-offs for the \ac{dlt} and \ac{esg} content densities by manually reviewing the ratio of \ac{ner} labeled tokens to all tokens in the dataset.